davettt/markdown-editor/QUICK_START.md

 ## Next Steps

 - Read **README.md** for full documentation
-- Read **SECURITY.md** for security architecture and threat model
+- Read **SECURITY.md** for security considerations (local-only use)
 - Read **README.md "Usage & Forking"** section if you want to customize

 ## Need Help?

 1. Check README.md FAQ/Troubleshooting
 2. Review SECURITY.md for security questions
-3. Check CONTRIBUTING.md for development questions
+3. Read README.md "Usage & Forking" if you want to customize

 ---